weu2/app/README.md

 # Welcome to WeU

-**Make sure you're on the most recent version of the repository before making any changes.**
+**Make sure you're on the most recent version of the repository before making any changes.**<br>

-**If you think your code is going to conflict, please make a PR**
+**If you think your code is going to conflict, please open a pull request first.**

 **For Windows**
 1. Make sure node version >16 is installed